 - If you’re in an area with a local health department, talk to them, too.
 Make sure they know you’re there and ready to help and the kind of patients you have – especially healthcare workers and older populations.

 Admittedly, there are a lot of nuts and bolts to being an immunizer – particularly when it comes to reimbursements.
 Recognizing that it takes time to start and administer an immunization program, and that time is one resource community pharmacists are short on, certain companies have stepped into the role of providing significant help with the legwork.
-QS/1 customers have new access to immunization support like this, including exclusive pricing, through a partnership with OmniSYS® (the first offering in the new RedSail Advantage™ program).
+QS/1 customers have new access to immunization support like this, with partners like RedSail Medical Billing (by TransactRx).

 QS/1 software tip